 Active involvement in studying the human mind

 Elon’s psychology program emphasizes the discipline as a basic and applied science.
-Based upon the principle that psychology is best learned simply by studying but by doing, psychology majors the theories, principles and techniques that shape the field, but also put knowledge and skills into action through original research and internships.
+Based upon the principle that psychology is best learned not simply by studying but by doing, psychology majors learn the theories, principles and techniques that shape the field, but also put knowledge and skills into action through original research and internships.
 These experiential activities allow Elon’s psychology majors to gain invaluable experience that complements and broadens a classroom education.